f90/Wave-U-Net-Pytorch/README.md

 Download our pretrained model [here](https://www.dropbox.com/s/r374hce896g4xlj/models.7z?dl=1).
 Extract the archive into the ``checkpoints`` subfolder in this repository, so that you have one subfolder for each model (e.g. ``REPO/checkpoints/waveunet``)

+If you have Docker installed, you can run this script to download the weights from [Replicate](https://replicate.com/f90/wave-u-net-pytorch):

+    $ script/download-weights

 ## Run pretrained model

 To apply our pretrained model to any of your own songs, simply point to its audio file path using the ``input_path`` parameter: